mikeraab/docker101/Participant-Guide.md

 > *Is the container easier to find now, especially that there is context to the name of the container?*

-> *Notice how you can Stop and Remove the container, directly from the UI*
+> *Notice how you can Stop and Remove the container, directly from the UI.*

-Feel free to Stop and Remove the container.
-We are done with this part of the HOL.
+Stop and Remove the container:

 <img src=images/008-stop-container.png />
 ***
+We are done with this part of the HOL.

 ## Build Your Own Image

 About DockerFiles